AlbertoV5/TouchOSC-Betov5/README.md

 ![Mixer](https://user-images.githubusercontent.com/58243333/148149878-2e591f21-352e-40a1-a4c0-c991e2f5b199.jpg)

+Quick demo before my plane leaves: https://youtu.be/saJDEtn-Abg (hopefully will update in the near future)

 ## Description

 This interface works with REAPER and TouchOSC Mk2 (2021 version).
 It integrates Realearn OSC functions for executing commands dynamically.